Home -> Personal Income Tax -> Filing Your Return -> Stocks, Bonds etc. - > Capital Gains and Losses

 If you plan to sell shares at a loss and buy them back either before or after selling them, see our article on Superficial Losses to ensure that your loss isn't disallowed.

 Capital gains and losses are recorded on Schedule 3 of the personal income tax return, by reporting the proceeds of disposition less the adjusted cost base.
 50% of the excess of capital gains over capital losses is the taxable capital gain for the year, which is reported on line 12700 of the tax return.
-See our article on Capital Losses for information on where net capital losses carried forward are deducted on the tax return.
+See our article on Capital Losses for information on where net capital losses carried forward are deducted on the tax return, and how they are treated for a deceased taxpayer.

 When a capital property is owned by more than 1 person, such as a taxpayer and spouse, the proceeds of sale would normally be allocated to each owner based on their percentage ownership.
 However, there can be potential problems with joint ownership.
 See Joint Ownership of Assets and in the same article, Beneficial Ownership vs Legal Ownership.

 When a Canadian controlled private corporation (CCPC) has a capital gain, the non-taxable portion of the capital gain can be paid out to shareholders as a capital dividend on a tax-free basis.

 Capital gains can be reduced, deferred, or eliminated by:$750,000 lifetime capital gains exemption - increased to $800,000 for 2014, then indexed for inflation